 The fantasy world was fun.
 There were elves and magic and dragons.
 I loved how each character had their own beliefs about magic and how it worked, and as the reader, I don’t actually know which is correct.
 I just know what they believed and what I witnessed of it in action.

 And the dragon!
 At first I thought, “Aww, cute baby dragon!”
 But then she turned out not so cute.
 But still kinda cute, even though she was a problem?
 At one point, the dragon’s emotional state was described as disgruntled, and I think that’s just a good word to describe this dragon overall.
 She was constantly disgruntled.
 The emotional and magical connection between Ashe and the dragon was a cool part of the story too.

 This is a collection of short stories, but they’re all connected and strung together like a book.
 There are also some extra scenes at the end, things that didn’t make it into the stories for this or that reason, with some author commentary.

 Overall, I really liked this.
 I felt for the characters when they were suffering and had a great time with them when they were happy.
 Their romance was cute, their adventures were interesting, and I’m looking forward to the next book!

-Fantasy adventures, cute m/m romance, grumpy + sunshine pairings, steamy sex, dragons, elves, and magic.
+Anyone who likes fantasy adventures, angsty but also cute and beautiful m/m romance, grumpy + sunshine, steamy sex, bad-tempered but lovable dragons, elves, and magic.